Aryabn61/LIC-SPICE-Sim/Current_mirror/README.md

 **Procedure :**
 - Change the V<sub>in</sub> to AC and set AC amplitude to 1.
 - Click on run simulation and choose AC analysis.
-- Select number of points to decade , frequency range to 0.1 - 1 THz.
+- Select type of sweep to decade , frequency range to 0.1 - 1 THz.
 - Click on Ok.
 **OUTPUT :**
 ![ac1](https://github.com/user-attachments/assets/b62e9885-1f53-4750-aecd-938eb7307f74)